Numerical Evidence for Exponential Speed-up of QAOA over Unstructured Search for Approximate Constrained Optimization: Introduction

-\textit{Introduction} --- The Quantum Alternating Operator Ansatz (QAOA) \cite{hadfield_qaoa} is a quantum-classical heuristic algorithm for finding approximately optimum solutions for combinatorial optimization problems.
+The Quantum Alternating Operator Ansatz (QAOA) \cite{hadfield_qaoa} is a quantum-classical heuristic algorithm for finding approximately optimum solutions for combinatorial optimization problems.
 Starting from an initial superposition of feasible solution states, QAOA repeatedly applies a phase separator operator followed by a mixer operator for a given number of rounds.
 The phase separator gives a phase to solutions according to the objective function to be optimized, and the mixer operator generates interference amongst states in order to amplify high-quality solutions.
 QAOA can be applied to a wide variety of combinatorial optimization problems by choosing an appropriate mixer and phase separator.

-Determining the optimal operators for each problem, and the amount of phasing and mixing for each round, generates a large number of parameters to tune.
-This is akin to classical meta-heuristics, such as Simulated Annealing, Tabu Search, or Basin-hopping.
+Analytical results regarding QAOA performance are rare due to the complexity of the mixer and phase separator Hamiltonians of even simple optimization problems, with the most well-known being a performance guarantee on MaxCut on 3-regular graphs~\cite{Farhi2014} over a small number of rounds~\cite{wurtz2021pg1,caha2022twisted}.
+For higher rounds or more complex problems, determining the optimal operators for each problem, and the amount of phasing and mixing for each round, generates a large number of parameters to tune.
+Therefore much of the progress in QAOA research has come from numerical experimentation, treating it as more of a heuristic approach.
+This is akin to classical techniques such as Simulated Annealing, Tabu Search, or Basin-hopping.
 Such heuristics usually do not give performance guarantees, but can outperform provable methods in practice in terms of runtime and solution quality.
-A key open question is whether QAOA shows such a practical advantage over other quantum or classical approximation algorithms.

-The first step in addressing this question is to determine a classical or quantum benchmark that is a fair apples-to-apples comparison.
-In this work we argue that a useful optimization scheme must, at a minimum, outperform unstructured search for good solutions via Grover's algorithm.
-We first show how this unstructured optimization approach can be recast as a QAOA, and then show through extensive numerical simulations that many previously introduced QAOA implementations fail to pass this bar on a variety of constrained optimization problems.
-However, QAOA with the Clique mixer~\cite{hadfield_qaoa} shows a potentially exponential speed-up as compared to Grover's algorithm.
+In the classical setting, the improved performance of heuristics over provable methods comes from better exploiting the structure of the problem being solved, but the nature of how this exploitation happens is difficult to capture in closed-form formulas.
+Similarly, we ask whether QAOA can exploit problem structure.
+It is perhaps surprising that this question of whether QAOA successfully exploits problem structure has not been solved formally; there are strong opinions by leading figures on both sides (see e.g., https://scottaaronson.blog/?p=6457).
+A few results for unconstrained problems show that the depth of QAOA should grow logarithmically in the input size, in order for QAOA ``to see the whole graph'',~\cite{bravyi2020obstacles,farhi2020typical,farhi2020worstcase}, due to the non-entangling standard Transverse Field based mixer.